Schema Markup Example

 How 42nd Street Wins the AI Search Game for You

-At 42nd Street, AI Search Visibility is the core of what we do for home services companies and category-leading SMBs across Tennessee and Florida.
-We run the audit above on your business, sharpen the brand position that makes you the obvious answer, build the question-based content engine that gets you cited, and lock down the entity consistency that teaches the models who you are — then wire the whole monthly cadence into a system that runs without you.
+At 42nd Street, AI Search Visibility is the core of what we do for home services companies and category-leading SMBs across East Tennessee, with Knoxville as our home turf and Maryville and Blount County right alongside it.
+We run the audit above on your business, sharpen the brand position that makes you the obvious answer, build the question-based content engine that gets you cited, and lock down the entity consistency that teaches the models who you are, then wire the whole monthly cadence into a system that runs without you.
 If you close well once you're in front of people, our job is to make the machines put you in front of them first.
-Book a 20-minute AI visibility audit and we'll show you live which questions your competitors are winning — and how to take them.
+Book a 20-minute AI visibility audit and we'll show you live which questions your Knoxville competitors are winning, and how to take them.